unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAlignmentTool.md

 // Configuration options for alignment training and suggestions
 // ############################################################

-const doAutoLoadCachedTraining = false; // Enable to automatically load previously cached training data const doAutoTraining = true; // Enable to automatically train models when content changes const suggestionsOnly = false; // When true, simplifies UI by removing clear button and adding suggestion label const trainOnlyOnCurrentBook = true; // Optimizes training by focusing on current book's alignment data.
+const doAutoLoadCachedTraining = true; // Enable to automatically load previously cached training data const doAutoTraining = true; // Enable to automatically train models when content changes const suggestionsOnly = false; // When true, simplifies UI by removing clear button and adding suggestion label const trainOnlyOnCurrentBook = true; // Optimizes training by focusing on current book's alignment data.
 This could improve suggestions if book is fully aligned, but will have no vocabulary from other books. const minTrainingVerseRatio = 1.1; // Protection ratio for incomplete book alignments when using trainOnlyOnCurrentBook.
 If a ratio such as 1.1 is set, then training will use a minimum number of verses for training from translation memory.
 This minimum is calculated by multiplying the number of verses in the book by this ratio const keepAllAlignmentMemory = true; // EXPERIMENTAL FEATURE - if true, then alignment data not used for training will be added back into wordMap after training.
 This should improve alignment vocabulary, but may negatively impact accuracy in the case of fully aligned books. const keepAllAlignmentMinThreshold = 90; // EXPERIMENTAL FEATURE - if threshold percentage is set (such as value 90), then alignment data not used for training will be added back into wordMap after training, but only if the percentage of book alignment is less than this threshold.
 This should improve alignment vocabulary for books not completely aligned

+// Configuration for the alignment suggestions engine const alignmentSuggestionsConfig = {
+  doAutoLoadCachedTraining,
+  doAutoTraining,
+  minTrainingVerseRatio,
+  trainOnlyOnCurrentBook,
+  keepAllAlignmentMemory,
+  keepAllAlignmentMinThreshold,
+};

 function bookDataToUsfm(bookData) {
   const chapters = {...bookData}